How to Stain Concrete Overview

-Concrete stain is a fast, simple way to turn your dull gray patio into a lively, colorful surface that will make your outdoor space more inviting.
+Staining concrete is a fast, simple way to turn your dull gray patio into a lively, colorful surface that will make your outdoor space more inviting.
 The stain is nearly foolproof to apply—just wet the concrete and spray on the stain.
-If you’re not happy with the result, you can go back and apply a second or third coat to enhance the color.
+If you’re not happy with the staining concrete result, you can go back and apply a second or third coat to enhance the color.

-In this story, we’ll show you how to apply the stain, including ideas for mixing stains to create a unique, multicolored surface that looks like marble.
-You’ll save a substantial amount of money by doing it yourself, and you won’t need any special tools—just basic painting tools and rain-free weather.
+In this how to stain concrete story, we’ll show you how to apply the stain, including ideas for mixing stains to create a unique, multicolored surface that looks like marble.
+You’ll save a substantial amount of money by doing it yourself, and you won’t need any special tools—just basic painting tools and rain-free weather in order to complete this how to stain concrete project.
 If you’re cutting kerfs into the concrete, you’ll need a diamond masonry blade for your circular saw.

 You can apply the stain over worn concrete, but don’t expect a miracle.
 You’ll still be able to see the old appearance through the stain.
 And avoid staining spalling concrete.
 The stain will turn a darker color wherever the concrete is pitted.